dd9jn/rfc4880bis/crypto-refresh.md

 Such a packet MUST be ignored when received.

-Its contents SHOULD be random octets to make the padding robust against compression.
+Its contents SHOULD be random octets to make the length obfuscation it provides more robust even when compressed.

 Policy about how large to make such a packet to defend against traffic analysis is beyond the scope of this document.